U.S. downplays report on North Korean nuclear missile capability

 WASHINGTON The Obama administration on Friday played down a Pentagon spy agency report that triggered alarm that North Korea might be able to deliver a nuclear-tipped missile at a time of heightened tensions in Asia and the United States over Pyongyang's threats of war.

-The DIA has been issuing similar public warnings since 2005, but U.S. Defence and intelligence officials cast serious doubt on whether North Korea can, in fact, fire a nuclear missile.
+The DIA has been issuing similar public warnings since 2005, but U.S. defense and intelligence officials cast serious doubt on whether North Korea can, in fact, fire a nuclear missile.

 The latest warning surfaced as Western and Asian governments struggle to determine how far North Korea's young and untested leader Kim Jong-un will take his bellicose threats and missile tests, another of which might be carried out in the coming days.